yasmin-naila/Jabodetabek-Property-Analysis/README.md

 This notebook is used to analyze the prices and features of houses for sale in Jabodetabek based on data scraped from Rumah123.com.
 ___

-Thinking about buying or selling a home in the bustling Jabodetabek area?
-This research can help individuals make smart decisions.
+Thinking about buying or selling a home in the dynamic Jabodetabek area? 🌆✨ Make informed decisions with this in-depth property analysis! 🧠📊

-The research carefully analyzed a large amount of data about houses in Jabodetabek.
-It examined how prices change, what factors make some houses more expensive than others (like size, location, and extra features), and how the market differs in different parts of the region.

-Who can benefit?
-- 🏘️ **Real estate agents** can use this information to set the right prices for their listings.
+This research aims to provide a comprehensive analysis of property data in the Jabodetabek region over two weeks, with the goal of building an interactive dashboard that delivers relevant insights for various stakeholders.
+The analysis includes measuring price distribution, exploring the correlation between home features and price, and identifying price trends across different areas.
+It also compares property prices based on facilities, property types, and furniture conditions.

+💡 Who Can Benefit?
+- 🏘️ Real Estate Agents: Set competitive, market-optimized prices by understanding trends and correlations.
-- 🏠 **Homebuyers** can find the perfect home without overpaying, knowing what factors truly impact value.
+- 🏠 Homebuyers: Choose the right property at the right price by knowing what factors truly influence its value.
-- 🏗️ **Developers** can learn where to build new houses that people will actually want to buy.

-This research goes beyond just looking at price tags.
-It investigated how factors such as the size of the house, its location, and even if it is furnished affect the price.
-By using data in a smart way, the research provides valuable insights to help individuals make the best decisions about their property.
+- 🏗️ Developers: Plan new projects strategically by identifying areas in high demand based on market trends.

-This research provides valuable information to navigate the complexities of the Jabodetabek property market and make confident choices.
+This analysis goes beyond surface-level insights, offering valuable data-driven information that empowers stakeholders to make confident and informed property decisions. 🔍✨
 ___
 ## **Dashboard 📊**
 **[Jabodetabek Property Analysis](https://public.tableau.com/views/JabodetabekPropertyAnalysis/DESCRIPTIVE?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link)**